Ee-Hsin/jordanstocks/README.md

 - Ability to subscribe to blog from the Footer

+<b>NavBar</b>

+- Navbar should close everytime the page changes
+- SignOut is also too small in responsive mode

 <b>Admin</b>

 - Create an admin UI to create future blogs as well as Letters and send them into firebase.
 Will get admin by manually adding 'admin:true' to my user in database.